-After modifying the curve you can also give the photo a more vintage look by adding colours to the shadows and to the highlights.
+After modifying the curve you can also give the photo a more vintage look by adding colors to the shadows and to the highlights.

 You can do that in the Split Toning panel.

-You can add colour to the shadows by selecting it with the eye drop and modifying its saturation.
+You can add color to the shadows by selecting it with the eye drop and modifying its saturation.

 In the example above I used red for the shadows.
-In the same way you can select a different colour for the highlights.
+In the same way you can select a different color for the highlights.

 In the next example I chose orange.

-Try different colour combinations until you find the one you like the most.
+Try different color combinations until you find the one you like the most.
 I like this red-orange because it gives a nostalgic look to the image.